Yashu16/Yashu16.github.io/index.md

 -  **Day of week relevant** (DOW features #4, #5)
 -  **Day of month minimal** (not in top features)

-Model Trustworthiness:

-The fact that feature importance rankings match our exploratory analysis is **strong evidence our model learned real patterns** rather than spurious correlations.
+The fact that feature importance rankings match our exploratory analysis is strong evidence our model learned the patterns rather than spurious correlations.

-Recommendations based on Feature Importance:

-For passengers seeking to minimize delay risk:
-1. **Choose carrier carefully** (Some of you might have gotten used to a particular airline, but switching might reduce delay risk significantly)
-2. **Book earliest departure possible** (time-of-day effect)
-3. **Prefer better-performing origin airports** (Choose nearby airport than the one with relatively higher delays which our model predicts)
-4. **Avoid Thursday/Friday** if flexible
-5. **Research specific route history** (some routes consistently problematic)

 For airlines seeking to improve on-time performance:
 1. **Benchmark against best-performing carriers** (operational practices matter most)